Effective Jan. 2015: Linden Line Designs is closed through March 2015. We are not accepting orders at this time; thank you for understanding.

 You may be wondering: What in the world is a snood anyway?

 Snoods are usually worn by long-earned dogs such as Cavaliers, Basset Hounds, Cocker Spaniels, and many other breeds to keep their ears from getting harmed.
 Snoods can be worn during meals to prevent accidental chewing or dipping in food and water.
-They are also used for healing purposes protect the affected area so that this area doesn't reopen so quickly after the initial healing.
+They are also used for healing purposes to protect the affected area so that this area doesn't reopen so quickly after the initial healing.

 With the assistance of a Cavalier owner, my snoods were designed specifically to fit Cavaliers.
 Spaniel owners tell me that my size X-Large snood fits the springer spaniel, as well as the Irish water spaniel, very well.